Novian227/StaticHTMLWebsite/README.md

 * [Bootstrap] - great UI boilerplate for modern web apps
 * [jQuery] -  The Write Less, Do More, JavaScript Library.
-* [FontAwesome] - Framework icon lengkap biar gak donlod donlod icon di web
+* [FontAwesome] - The iconic SVG, font, and CSS toolkit